I'll Get You for This (novel): Synopsis

 Chester Cain, a small-time ex hit man and ace gambler, tired of his old life, moves to Paradise Palms, "some seventy miles from Miami", to start a new life with his lifetime savings, only to come across a set of ruthless people who try to use him and implicate him in a crime which he has not committed.
 Soon the cops are after Cain, who goes on the run, along with newfound Ms.Wonderly, a homeless wayward girl, who has also been framed like him.
-Cain is left with no choice but to use his skills to prove his innocence and get to the bottom of his and Wonderly's false implication.
+Cain is left with no choice but to use his skills to prove his innocence and get to the bottom of the situation.

 This book is incredibly action-packed, despite the fact that Chase novels are typically thrillers and not just action novels.